Luang Prabang

-Luang Prabang (Lao: ຫຼວງພະບາງ, pronounced /lo/), historically known as Xieng Thong (ຊຽງທອງ) and alternatively spelled Luang Phabang or Louangphabang, is the capital of Luang Prabang Province in north-central Laos.
+Luang Prabang (ຫລວງພະບາງ), historically known as Xieng Thong, and alternatively spelled Luang Phabang or Louangphabang, is the capital of Luang Prabang Province in north-central Laos.
 Its name, meaning “Royal Buddha Image,” derives from the Phra Bang, a statue symbolizing Lao sovereignty.
-Designated a UNESCO World Heritage Site in 1995, the city is recognized for blending traditional Lao architecture, European colonial buildings, and over 30 Buddhist temples.
+Designated a UNESCO World Heritage Site in 1995, the city is recognized for blending Lao architecture, European colonial buildings, and over 30 Buddhist temples.
 The protected area encompasses 33 of its 58 villages, where daily rituals like the morning alms-giving ceremony persist.

 History

 Dvaravati city state kingdoms

 By the 6th century in the Chao Phraya River Valley, Mon peoples had coalesced to create the Dvaravati kingdoms.
 In the north, Haripunjaya (Lamphun) emerged as a rival power to the Dvaravati.
-By the 8th century the Mon had pushed north to create city states in Fa Daet (modern Kalasin, northeastern Thailand); Sri Gotapura (Sikhottabong) near modern Tha Khek, Laos; Muang Sua (Luang Prabang); and Chantaburi (Vientiane).
+By the 8th century the Mon had pushed north to create city states in Fa Daet (later is Kalasin, northeastern Thailand); Sri Gotapura (Sikhottabong) near what later is Tha Khek, Laos; Muang Sua (Luang Prabang); and Chantaburi (Vientiane).
 In the 8th century CE, Sri Gotapura (Sikhottabong) controlled trade throughout the middle Mekong region.
 The city states introduced Therevada Buddhism from Sri Lankan missionaries throughout the region.